Active learning emulators for nuclear two-body scattering in momentum space: Summary and Outlook

 \section{Summary and Outlook}

 In this work, we have extended the active learning emulators G-ROM and LSPG-ROM, developed by Maldonado et al.~\cite{Maldonado:2025ftg} for two-body scattering with error estimation in coordinate space, to coupled-channel scattering in momentum space.
-Our full-order model (FOM) solver is based on the Lippmann-Schwinger integral equation for the scattering $t$-matrix as opposed to the radial Schr{\"o}dinger equation considered in Ref.~\cite{Maldonado:2025ftg}.
+Our \rev{FOM} solver is based on the Lippmann-Schwinger integral equation for the scattering $t$-matrix as opposed to the radial Schr{\"o}dinger equation.
 Hence, our approach gives access to a much wider range of modern chiral NN interactions, including the high-order SMS potentials developed by LENPIC~\cite{Reinert:2017usi,Epelbaum:2022cyo}.

 Specifically, our emulators are based on Galerkin (G-ROM) and Petrov-Galerkin (LSPG-ROM) projections, as well as on high-fidelity calculations at a few snapshots across the parameter space of the chiral NN interactions~\cite{Melendez:2022kid,Drischler:2022ipa}.
 Chiral NN interactions exhibit an affine dependence on the short-range contact interactions, which we considered here as parameters, enabling efficient offline-online decompositions.
 A greedy algorithm estimates the emulator error and iteratively enriches the emulator basis by adding snapshots to regions where the estimated error is largest, until a specified error tolerance is met~\cite{hesthaven2015certified,Quarteroni:218966,Benner20201}.
 Similarly to Ref.~\cite{Maldonado:2025ftg}, we found that this active learning approach to emulator training has two significant advantages over the na{\"i}ve POD approach: It typically requires much fewer (computationally demanding) high-fidelity calculations to achieve similar accuracy, and includes emulator error estimation.
 Both features are critical for conducting principled uncertainty quantification of scattering.